SadhanaSai/12740-COVIDOccupancy/README.md

 ## Goals

 The goal is to record the number of occupants in a room and assess if it has reached the maximum allowed occupancy according to guidlines and sound a buzzer when someone attempts to enter the room that has already reached its limit.
+The signals from a motion semsor and a break beam sensor will be used to estimate the occupancy.
+Further, these numbers will be compared against the treshold to create an alert.

 ## Current Progress